How to Reach Your Goal One Step at a Time

 You can develop these tools as steps across the river, or you might already have access to them before you start.
 Don’t be afraid to ask for help when you need it, even if it’s asking for help to find out what resources you have access to.

 Sometimes you need to take a break.
-Don’t push yourself so hard that you lose motivation to take the next stepping stone.
+Don’t push yourself so hard that you lose motivation to reach the next stepping stone.
 Know your mental, physical, emotional, and spiritual capacity, and make sure you recharge them all.
 Challenging yourself is good; pushing yourself over the edge is not.

 The Family Centre’s resources